 A variety of language programs and projects are sponsored by the Survey itself and by Berkeley faculty and students affiliated with the Survey.
 Some of these activities are listed here.

-Yurok is spoken in northwestern California by a few elders and a larger number of young language learners.
-The Yurok Language Project combines fieldwork with Yurok elders, philological analysis of earlier fieldnotes and recordings, and active participation in language revitalization programs.
+Yurok Yurok is a language of northwestern California spoken by young language learners and still known by one or two elder first-language speakers.
+The Yurok Language Project has engaged in fieldwork with Yurok elders, philological analysis of earlier fieldnotes and recordings, and active participation in language revitalization programs (in the community and area schools).
 We seek to develop a Yurok documentary corpus that is as comprehensive as possible and contributes as much as possible to understanding the complexities of the Yurok language.
-In 2005, we published a Preliminary Yurok Dictionary, compiled from all existing published sources and additional new field data; its contents are continuously revised and updated in our online lexicon.
+In 2005, we published a Preliminary Yurok Dictionary, compiled from published sources, legacy field data, and our new field data; its contents are continuously revised and updated in our online lexicon.
 We also continue to develop a text corpus (with over 5000 sentences), electronically linked with the online lexicon, in which recordings of most sentences or texts can be heard online.
-Finally, we participate in regular Yurok grammar workshops during the academic year and in the annual summer Yurok Language Institute sponsored by the Yurok Tribe.
+In 2014 a book Basic Yurok was published, aimed at teachers and advanced learners; we participate in regular Yurok grammar workshops during the academic year and in the annual summer Yurok Language Institute sponsored by the Yurok Tribe.